standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 how you would give us away, you know, and talk as you will to us, so that our guests would see through all our little changes.
-Ah, Miss Herrick, {108}you and I both have our way of talking, haven’t we?”
+Ah, Miss Herrick, you and I both have our way of talking, haven’t we?”

 “Yes, I am sure we have everything due to us.